-- 2. Encourages Member States to refrain from refusing refugees fleeing from persecution and other human rights violations, while also reminding them that deporting an individual to a country where they have no chance of a free trial is a direct breach of International Law; - 3.
-Urges Member States to provide immediate educational opportunities such as but not limited to vocational training for refugees in order to: - a) equip them for being a valuable and contributing member of the host country - b) develop their skillset for possible future return to their own country; - 4.
-Suggests that through a public-private partnership model, refugees gain specific employment and as such, release the financial burden of the host country; - 5.
-Invites Member States welcoming asylum-seekers to providing in-depth awareness campaign regarding the host country laws and regulations and potential repercussions for their breach;

-6. Further suggests that all immigrants must have probable cause (life or death situation) before being granted asylum and that any migrant that doesn't meet the requirements be declined asylum and will be return to their nation of origin;

-7. Supports that any crime committed by an immigrant should be punished by deportation back to their country of origin, as they are not in their own country, they should respect towards the ones they are willing to take care and help them. [end resolutions with a period]
+- 2. Urges Member States to provide immediate educational opportunities such as but not limited to vocational training for refugees in order to: - a) equip them for being a valuable and contributing member of the host country - b) develop their skillset for possible future return to their own country; - 3.
+Suggests that through a public-private partnership model, refugees gain specific employment and as such, release the financial burden of the host country; - 4.
+Further suggests that all immigrants must have probable cause (life or death situation) before being granted asylum and that any migrant that doesn't meet the requirements be declined asylum and will be return to their nation of origin; - 5.
+Supports that any crime committed by an immigrant should be punished by deportation back to their country of origin, as they are not in their own country, they should respect towards the ones they are willing to take care and help them. [end resolutions with a period]